 D. Failure Response: This should be a series of procedures that would be executed in response to particular payload failure modes.
 Each potential failure mode should be listed along with the method used to determine if the failure has occurred, the list of commands used to attempt a remedy and the method used to determine if the attempted remedy was successful

-E. Termination: Provide a list of commands that will be used just prior to the termination of HASP.
+E. Termination: Provide a list of commands that will be used just prior to the termination of the float phase and the beginning of the descent phase of the HASP flight.
+All payloads will be powered during before termination unless a valid reason is provided in section F.